 Prioritizing internal communication may sound like a “nice to have” at first, but there is real business value in improving internal communication.
 For businesses who don’t, the consequences can be costly.

 Let’s take a look at internal communication by the numbers. . .

 • Around 74% of employees have the feeling they are missing out on company news.

 • 400 surveyed corporations (with 100,000 plus employees in the U.S. and U.K.) estimated that communication barriers cost the average organization $62.4 million per year in lost productivity.

 • 82% of IT buyers said they planned to increase spending on deskless technology in 2019, and 33% said their top reason was productivity.

 • 53% of frontline workers use messaging apps such as WhatsApp and Facebook Messenger up to six times a day for work-related reasons, but 68% of them said they’d stop if given approved internal communication tools.

 • Employees are 75% more likely to watch a video than read text.

 • Companies with leaders who possess effective communication skills produced a 47% higher return to shareholders over a five-year period.

-• Nearly 20% of internal communication managers expect their budgets to increase in 2020 as they manage information overload.
+• Nearly 20% of internal communication managers expect their budgets to increase as they manage information overload.